• Hungarian Language

 • Drooling Tendency: The Poochon is a perfect example of a very low drooling tendency.

-• Stinkiness: The Poochon has a low chance of bad smell.
+• Stinkiness Rating: The Poochon has a low chance of bad smell.

 • Impulse to Wander or Roam: Poochon dogs tend to escape less than other breeds.

-• Adaptability: Poochon dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Poochon dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Poochon dogs are kid-friendly dogs.
+• Child Compatibility: Poochon dogs are kid-friendly dogs.

 • Cat Friendly: Poochon dogs are cat-friendly dogs.